 Story Arcs and Character Arcs

-We’ll cover character arc in next month’s newsletter; but for now, know that the two play off of each other.
+We’ll cover character arc in another article.
+For now, know that the two play off of each other.

-Your main character must be confronted by action—danger, threats, seduction, tests of bravery, moral dilemmas, or physical or emotional assault, to name a few.
+Your main character must be confronted by action: danger, threats, seduction, tests of bravery, moral dilemmas, or physical or emotional assaults, to name a few.
 Consider the story arc of The Great Gatsby.
 Gatsby starts out as a poor man who falls in love with a rich girl.
 He works hard to change his circumstances and win the girl.
 Then there’s the climactic scene and the denouement.
 Everyone changes to a degree by the end.